 If you win again, you have to wait 30 days again.
 If, however, the court denies the motion to vacate, the defendant can appeal that denial.
 You have to wait till it's all over to begin collection.

-Collecting a Civil Court Judgment
+How to collect a Civil Court Judgment

 There is no waiting period for beginning the collection process.

 Ways to Collect a Judgment

 Several options are available for collecting a judgment once you have your order.
 The following are the two most common of them.